mahbird/InkWeatherMini/Manual_en.md

 2. Connect to the WiFi hotspot "InkWeatherMini" with your phone or computer

 3. Visit http://192.168.2.26 using your web browser (if page does not load correctly, please use google chrome)

+*If you get a notification saying there is no internet connection for this WiFi, please click "Keep using this connection"*

 - Enter your WiFi credentials (case sensative), adjust settings to your liking and save.